 Websites of the Fortune 100

 Observing websites from a variety of different industries and different types and sizes of business can be very interesting.
-Today I would like to look at the sites of some of the largest companies in the world, so the Fortune 100 seemed like a good point of reference.
+Today I would like to look at the sites of some of the largest companies in the world, 100 picks from the Fortune 500 list seems like a good point of reference.

-The 100 businesses contain a great deal of diversity, and they all have their own purposes and approaches with their websites.
-However, they’re all large, successful companies, so it can be interesting to browse through them all.
-They are listed here in the order that they appear in Fortune’s list.
+The 100 businesses contain a great deal of diversity and they all have their own purposes and approaches with their websites.
+They’re all large, successful companies, so it can be interesting to browse through the designs looking for differences.
+Also take a peek at the full list to get some more ideas.

 1. Wal-Mart